Become an ARCH Member

 Helps Family Caregivers:

 The National Respite Locator Service helps family caregivers find respite programs in their communities.
-ARCH also connects caregivers to their State Respite Coalition for assistance, answers questions on how to get paid as a family caregiver, and offers caregiver resources to help them better understand what respite is, how to use, find it and pay for it.
+ARCH also connects caregivers to their State Respite Coalition or State Lifespan Respite grantee for assistance, answers questions on how to get paid as a family caregiver, and offers caregiver resources to help them better understand what respite is, how to use, find it and pay for it.

 Provides Training and Technical Assistance:

-The Training and Technical Assistance Division provides support to State Respite Coalitions, service providers and families through consultation, training, evaluation, and research.
+The Training and Technical Assistance Division provides support to State Respite Coalitions, local, state and national disability and aging agencies and organizations, service providers, families, and the general public, through consultation, training, evaluation, and research.
 The Lifespan Respite Technical Assistance and Resource Center (TARC), funded by the U.S. Administration for Community Living, supports State Lifespan Respite grantees and their partners in developing statewide respite systems and in serving caregivers of persons of all ages and conditions.

 ARCH provides training through webinars, podcasts, learning collaboratives, State Lifespan Respite Summits, an annual National Lifespan Respite Conference and a Lifespan Respite Grantee and Partner Learning Symposium.
 Technical assistance is provided through email and phone consultation and through the development of timely products including fact sheets, reports, manuals and guidebooks and monthly newsletters.